maszar/Portfolio/README.md

 # PORTFOLIO

 # About me
 My name is Marzena Chaczko.
 I am a professional psychologist who develop in the IT world.
-I've started my journey as a manual tester on 2017 of my own web project resport.eu.
+I've started my journey as a manual tester on 2017 of e-commerce project resport.eu.
 My goal is to develop testing knowlage and technical skills (especially automation).
 On this site I would like to share my all gained experience from personal studies, researches and experience.

 # Tools I can use
 * Jira, Trello, Monday, Redmine